kodecocodes/SC_SpiroMifsud/For Instructor/script.md

             guard data != nil else { return }
             do {

 Now we’re adding the iOS11 JSONDecoder function and our struct to fill an Array with StravaActivity items.

 let decoded = try JSONDecoder().decode([StravaActivityStruct].self, from: data!)
-        for item in decoded {self.activitesArray.append(item)}
+        for item in decoded {self.activitiesArray.append(item)}

 Reload our table once JSON has been received, parsed, and added to our data array